dotnet/AspNetCore.Docs/aspnet/mobile/native-mobile-backend.rst

 Creating the ASP.NET Core Project
 ---------------------------------

-Create a new ASP.NET Core MVC project in Visual Studio.
+Create a new ASP.NET Core Web Application in Visual Studio.
 Choose the Web API template and No Authentication.
+Name the project `ToDoApi`.

 .. image:: native-mobile-backend/_static/web-api-template.png